danlentz/cl-ctrie/readme.md

 ### Platform ###

-Currently the lisp platform supported by cl-ctrie is SBCL version 1.0.55 or greater, although support could easily be entended to other common-lisp implementations that offer support for atomic compare-and-swap functionality, notably LispWorks 5.x/6.x, which is also well instrumented with lock-free, atomic primitives, although this is not necessarily a high priority for the initial development cycle.
+Currently the lisp platform supported by cl-ctrie is SBCL version 1.0.55 or greater hosted on x86/x86-64 architecture.
+Support could easily be entended to include other common-lisp implementations that offer atomic compare-and-swap functionality, notably LispWorks 5.x/6.x, which is also well instrumented with lock-free, atomic primitives, although this is not necessarily a high priority for the initial development cycle.

 ### Status